Elijbet/Modern_React_with_Redux/0-jsx /README.md

 - Browsers don't understand jsx.
 - Copy paste jsx into babeljs.io to see the conversion.
 Make cure React preset is checked.
 - It's a dialect of JS, not HTML.
+- Use double quotes for jsx stings and single quotes for styling string.
+It's a conventions, but you can do as you please.
+- use className within jsx to avoid clash with js keyword class.

 ### To run locally: